walaa1900/pandas2-challenge/README.md

 # pandas2-challenge

 Report
- School charter score higher comparisons with district schools
+The over passingin  charter schools  higher comparisons with district schools

 student's scores in reading are better than their scores in math Student in the ninth grade have low grades